What is mild cognitive impairment?

 Alzheimer's is not a normal part of aging, although the greatest known risk factor is increasing age, and the majority of people with Alzheimer's are 65 and older.
 But Alzheimer's is not just a disease of old age.
 Up to 5 percent of people with the disease have early onset Alzheimer's (also known as younger-onset), which often appears when someone is in their 40s or 50s.

-Alzheimer's is among the ten leading causes of death in the United States.
+Alzheimer’s is the sixth leading cause of death in the United States.
 Those with Alzheimer's live an average of eight years after their symptoms become noticeable to others, but survival can range from four to 20 years, depending on age and other health conditions.

 Take Brain Health to Heart